provecticus/kwve-logger-transcriptions/docs/KWVE_Scripts_Usage.md

 ## PowerShell Option (optional)

 If your team prefers PowerShell, we can provide `.ps1` equivalents that stream richer output and JSON summaries.
-Ask and we’ll include them here.
+Ask and we'll include them here.